Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 - Tested some more code to see if something breaks
 - used a base58 calculator for the code

+## 6/09/2024
+Finished the Tryhackme
+- tested all the cases
+- made the folder for each task

 ## Carmin Vuong

 ### 5/23/2024